Nexonm/OCompiler/O Language Specification and Documentation.md

 ### 4.3 Access Control

-- **Class Members**: Read-only from outside the class ~!~ (Да, согласно описанию)
+- **Class Members**: Read-only from outside the class
 - **Method Access**: Class methods can modify member variables
 - **Inheritance Access**: Derived classes can access base class members

 ## 5. Standard Library Classes

-~!~ откуда нахер взялись AnyValue and AnyRef?
+Откуда взялись AnyValue and AnyRef?
 (They are automatically initialized when their concrete subclasses are created)

 ### 5.1 Integer Class